Health & Wellness

 Q: What is the daily health screening?

 The daily screening also includes a temperature check, to be done at home.
-If the answer is “Yes” on any of the health questions on the survey, or if a child or staff member appears unwell at drop off or anytime during the school day, they are required to stay home.
-Please call or email Tammy Crook in Student Services at email@example.com, and she will be able to advise you on next steps guided by the protocol for what to do if a child or staff member has COVID-19 symptoms.
+Beginning December 1, staff and students will need to submit their daily temperature on the screening questionnaire.
+If the answer is “Yes” on any of the health questions on the survey, or if a child or staff member appears unwell at drop off or anytime during the school day, they are required to stay home and follow the protocol for what to do if a child or staff member has COVID-19 symptoms.
 In the case of any COVID-19 symptoms or close contact with a person diagnosed with COVID-19, see the questions that follow.

 Q: What if a child or staff member has close contact with someone who has COVID-19?